narmeshnigam/karyalaywebsite/PERFORMANCE_TESTING_SUMMARY.md

 ## Conclusion

-Performance testing has been successfully implemented for the Karyalay Portal System.
+Performance testing has been successfully implemented for the SellerPortal System.
 The system demonstrates **excellent performance** across all tested areas:

 - ✅ All 21 performance tests passing
 - ✅ Query execution times well below targets